 Tableau and Excel are both great software programs, but they are not the same software program.
 Think of one program as a hammer and the other as a screwdriver.
 To insert a screw, you could technically use a hammer, but you would be forcing it.
 On the surface, you would have successfully got the screw in place, but you may have inadvertently caused some invisible damage that may emerge later down the road.
 Vice versa, you may be able to insert a nail with a screwdriver by flipping the tool over and hitting the nail with the handle.
 It would take some serious skills to pull this off.
 More likely than not, you’re going to end up with a bruised thumb for your troubles.

-I love both of these programs and use them almost every day, but for different reasons.
+We love both of these programs and use them almost every day, but for different reasons.
 If Tableau’s goal was to replace Excel, Excel would not be one of the primary connection types available in their software.
 Tableau Personal Desktop users, who are restricted to using flat data files, rely heavily on the ability to interact with their Excel files in Tableau.
 Tableau knows that it is not Excel.

-Nevertheless, the Tableau vs. Excel debate is one I encounter regularly.
+Nevertheless, the Tableau vs. Excel debate is one we encounter regularly.
 My recommendation for anybody experiencing the same pushback to leveraging the data visualization capability of Tableau, or moving from crosstab views to visual analytics, in general, is to start with highlight tables.
 The following exercise can be used to help illustrate the power of applying even a very simple visualization to your data.

 First, take a look at the image below, which is what an Excel spreadsheet looks like with no conditional formatting.
 See how many seconds (minutes, maybe?) it takes you to determine the top three values in the table: